MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

         3) Palette: User selects a color instead of entering it.
 This is done by the magic of a color palette.

 ________________________________________________________________________________________________________________
-3) NBA Player About Me:
+3) NBA Superstar About Me:

   > Description: This App is for users who are fans of the NBA, including myself :).
 Users can select an NBA superstar from the dropdown list (containing 3 NBA superstars).
 The app will display a "who am i?" section, a "brief career timeline" section, and a "learn more" section (where users can browse through the actual NBA website).
 It will also contain the image of the NBA player.
 All of this will be displayed in a professional and visually appealing manner.